 Washing Machine, North Atoll

 Located on the exposed northeastern edge of North Atoll, the aptly named Washing Machine is so called for its intense currents that can change unexpectedly, dragging divers back and forth.
-With a maximum depth of 24-metres, this is a relatively shallow drift, but there’s plenty on offer beyond the fast-paced roller-coaster ride.
-The current attracts tuna, giant trevally, barracuda, triggerfish, sweetlips, and more, while stingrays, turtles, nurse sharks and whitetips can be seen sheltering in the fissured reef below.
+With a maximum depth of 24-metres, this is a relatively shallow drift, but there’s plenty on offer beyond the fast-pace roller-coaster ride.
+The current attracts tuna, giant trevally, barracuda, triggerfish, sweetlips, and more, while stingrays, turtles, nurse sharks and white tips can be seen sheltering in the fissured reef below.
 Washing Machine is also well-known for its exceptional visibility, allowing sharp-sighted divers to spot eagle rays, mantas, grey reef sharks, and even whale sharks in the distance.

 Shark Airport, North Atoll